 The Top-Rated PS4 Wheels for Racing Sims

-We’ve lauded the Fanatec DD1 multiple times before (the DD1 is the wheelbase which this bundle of products makes use of).
+We’ve reccomended the DD1 — the wheelbase used in the Fanatec Podium Racing F1 bundle — multiple times before.
 It has an incredibly powerful force-feedback output thanks to the dedicated servo-motor, and the jump in quality you will feel when using this instead of your average steering wheel is incredible.
 Not only is the force feedback powerful, accurate and realistic, but you can also tailor it to your preferred playstyle.
 As a matter of fact, a vast array of options can be entirely set by you as you look for the settings that most engross you.
 Thanks to a relatively intuitive tuning menu you are able to adjust factors including ABS, drift mode, force, spring, damper, steering lock, force effect intensity and force feedback strength.
-To end the discussion on the wheelbase, the (non)issue of latency.
+To end the discussion on the wheelbase, the (non-)issue of latency.
 The DD1 has an immediate exchange of information with the racing sim of your choice, meaning that you should never feel any latency in the slightest.
 All in all, the wheelbase alone should have you sold.

 Third Place: Thrustmaster T-GT